 Okay, you’ve done it.
 You’ve pulled all the pieces together and you have a fully functioning video.
 At this point, you’ll want to make sure that all the elements flow smoothly.
 Your visuals, text, and music should all do their part in enhancing your core message.

-Watch and rewatch to ensure that that the graphics, fonts, and colors are consistent and correlate with your overarching message.
+Watch and rewatch to ensure that the graphics, fonts, and colors are consistent and correlate with your overarching message.
 Don’t hesitate to go back and continue tweaking the video.
 That is why we make sure to include this step.
-Also, when viewing your video, keep in mind that most videos are watched on mute, so it is vital that your message comes across with our without sound.
+Also, when viewing your video, keep in mind that most videos are watched on mute, so it is vital that your message comes across with or without sound.
 Even if you are using a voice-over, it is important to include captions as well.

 Example: Our diner went back and (after rewatching) noticed that the text was blocking key elements in the visuals and that the font and outro didn’t contribute to the compelling message they were trying to tell.
 They tweaked, fixed and improved until they created the following (awesome) version: